mapstruct/mapstruct-examples/README.md

 # MapStruct Integration tests

-The integrations are also a valuable resource for inspecting how MapStruct works.
-Here is the entire collection if [integration test resources](https://github
-.com/mapstruct/mapstruct/tree/master/integrationtest/src/test/resources) and here is an example for [AutoValue](https://github
-.com/mapstruct/mapstruct/tree/master/integrationtest/src/test/resources/autoValueBuilderTest/src/main/java/org/mapstruct/itest/auto/value) as one of those integrations tests.
+The integration tests are also a valuable resource for inspecting how MapStruct works.
+Here is the entire collection [integration test resources](https://github.com/mapstruct/mapstruct/tree/master/integrationtest/src/test/resources) and here is an example for [AutoValue](https://github.com/mapstruct/mapstruct/tree/master/integrationtest/src/test/resources/autoValueBuilderTest/src/main/java/org/mapstruct/itest/auto/value) as one of those integrations tests.

 ## License